imarban/pget/README.md

 pget
 ======

 Python program that emulates the wget linux command.
-This is intended to download a resource.
 This program allows continue or resume a download where it failed or was interrupted.

 This program is not intended to be used in a production system.
-It aims to show how resume downloading works.
+It aims to show how resuming downloads works.
 ## Installation and Getting Started
 * requirements
 * clone this repo